sowjithanumola/Sowjith-Anumola/README.md

 Sowjith Anumola
 About Me
 I am a web developer with a passion for building platforms that foster connection and professional growth.
-My work sits at the intersection of clean UI/UX design and robust backend architecture.
+My work sits and ask ai to built like a prompt except or else vibe coder.
 I specialize in taking an idea—like a community chat or a career-planning tool—and transforming it into a functional, live application.

 My Approach
 I believe that the best web experiences are built on three pillars: